Meet Our Team

 Elana Forbes is a research coordinator and clinical trial coordinator with experience conducting research in neurodevelopment, family and child psychology, and neurodegeneration.
 She is also currently a Clinical Neuropsychology PhD candidate and provisional psychologist at Monash University.

 Alecka Garrett is a speech pathologist and research assistant within the Speech and Language group.
-Alecka also works clinically as a speech pathologist in private practice, with individuals ranging from infants to young adults.
+Alecka is also pursuing her PhD studies, with a focus on speech in severe childhood epilepsies.

 Loretta Gasparini (Lottie) is a PhD candidate with the Speech and Language group.
 Her PhD investigates early communication abilities as predictors of later language difficulties, utilising data from large cohort studies including including Generation Victoria (GenV), a whole-of-state birth and parent cohort spanning many areas of health and development.
 She is also a research assistant for GenV.